p-qq/Discord-PFP-Scraper/README.md

 # Discord-PFP-Scraper

-Just a scrapper that searches pictures in websites and uploades it to a webhook, great for ppl with pfp servers and are trying to fill em up quick.
+Just a scrapper that searches pictures in websites and uploades it to a webhook, great for ppl with pfp servers and are trying to fill em up quick. quick heads up it's unstable and sometimes doesn't scrape the whole page, i can easily fix that but i don't got the time for it rn.

 # leave the footer as creds yes i am talking to u @skids 🙄
 # Tested Sites